mildshield14/homeworkprog/README.md

 # IFT1025-TP2-server
-on a utilise javfx 19
+on a utilise javafx 19